MaGu1997/MaGu1997/README.md

-# Hey There, I'm Manish.
+# Hey There, I'm Manish 🎓😃👋
 ### Stay Safe and Stay Happy.
-Scroll down to know more about me 👋💻
+Scroll down to know more about me 💻

 ![Image](https://github.com/MaGu1997/Magu1997/blob/main/Picture.jpg?raw=true)
 I'm an aspiring Data Scientist with strong knowledge of coding concepts, Data Structures, Algorithms and Languages.
 Worked on multiple projects in Java, Python, SQL and Javascript.